mayadata-io/kubera-docs/content/kubera-propel/uninstalling.md

 ## Disconnecting cluster

 To disconnect the cluster, click on <b>Manage clusters</b> under <b>Clusters</b> menu on the left sidebar.
-Select the cluster that needs to be disconnected and click on the red disconnect button next to it.
+Cick on the red disconnect button next to the desired cluster.

 <a href="/assets/images/KuberaPropel/DisconnectCluster.png" target="_blank"><img class="image-with-border" src="/assets/images/KuberaPropel/DisconnectCluster.png"></a><br>